Design Patterns in PHP

 Lets you ensure that a class has only one instance, while providing a global access point to this instance.

-Provides a unified interface that allows objects with incompatible interfaces to collaborate.
+Allows objects with incompatible interfaces to collaborate.

 Lets you split a large class or a set of closely related classes into two separate hierarchies—abstraction and implementation—which can be developed independently of each other.